RyanHotton/WeMoController/README.md

 ## Instructions:
-- 1. Enter a the WeMo Switch's IP Address
+- Enter a the WeMo Switch's IP Address
-- 2a.
-Click ON or OFF buttons.
-- 2b.
-Click the TOGGLE button.
+- Click ON or OFF buttons or click the TOGGLE button.

 ### Present status:
 - Looking into cross platform, may recreate the current state of the project into another language.